Practice and Purpose of Self-Inquiry - How to Inquire

 These more fundamental levels are also simply bigger.
 True peace and joy are infinite.
 Space has no limits.
 Pure awareness or consciousness is eternal.
 As a result, when your inquiry uncovers such a vast dimension of your true nature, it no longer really makes sense to call it "me."
 The words "I" and "me" just do not compute when you experience yourself as all space and all time.
 It can help at these points in the process to allow the questions to become more open-ended and undefined.
 For instance, it might make more sense to ask questions such as, "What boundaries are there to peace?"
 "What is here right now?"
 "What is happening now?"
 "What is true about awareness in this moment?" or to just hold an open questioning attention that takes in as much of what is present as possible with no words needed.
 Obviously, an indefinable wordless experience of limitless true nature is a very valid discovery when doing inquiry!

-Ultimately, self-inquiry can lead to moments where all of our usual concepts and experiences are no longer relevant and the world and our entire sense of self can dissolve completely.
+Ultimately, the spiritual practice of self-inquiry can lead to moments where all of our usual concepts and experiences are no longer relevant and the world and our entire sense of self can dissolve completely.
 There is no way to really describe this kind of non-experience in words, but it is a possible result of going deeper and deeper with more and more open-ended inquiry.
 It is something like diving into the avocado so completely that we penetrate the subatomic quantum reality beyond the realm of appearances and observable experiences.

 Maps of Reality and the Purpose of Inquiry